Welcome to the NewSchools Venture Fund (NSVF) Dashboard

 NewSchools Venture Fund - Portfolio Report

 This page displays each school's average percentile scores of different MAP and survey metrics.
-All schools within a grade range or within one portfolio can be shown at once.
-The grade ranges are:- Elementary School (ES): K-5
+All schools

 - Middle School (MS): 6-8